ViennaTools/ViennaPS/docs/output/metadata.md

 * Surface mesh (`.vtp`)
 * Hull mesh (`.vtp`)
+* Disk mesh (`.vtp`)
+* Level-Set mesh (`.vtp`)
 * Volume mesh (`.vtu`)

-Each writer automatically includes the metadata based on the current global setting.
+Each writer includes the metadata stored on the domain.

 ---

 ## Notes

-* The metadata system is **static** and global.
-Once enabled, it affects all domain instances during the simulation run.
-* For deterministic and reproducible output, it is recommended to enable metadata at the start of the simulation.
+* For deterministic and reproducible output, it is recommended to enable metadata before creating geometry or applying processes.
+* Metadata can also be added manually with `addMetaData`.